mapcir/mapcir-api/docs/geocoding.md

 ```

 ### Region biasing
 In a Geocoding request, you can instruct the Geocoding service to return results biased to a particular region by using the region parameter.
-This parameter takes a [ccTLD](https://en.wikipedia.org/wiki/Country_code_top-level_domain){:target="_blank" rel="noopener"} (country code top-level domain) argument specifying the region bias.
+This parameter takes a [ccTLD](https://en.wikipedia.org/wiki/Country_code_top-level_domain) (country code top-level domain) argument specifying the region bias.
 Most ccTLD codes are identical to ISO 3166-1 codes, with some notable exceptions.
 For example, the United Kingdom's ccTLD is "uk" (.co.uk) while its ISO 3166-1 code is "gb" (technically for the entity of "The United Kingdom of Great Britain and Northern Ireland").

 For example, a geocode for "Toledo" returns this result, as the default domain for the Geocoding API is set to the United States.